 Snorkeling at Isla Catalina

-If you are looking for THE best place to snorkel in Punta Cana and beyond, Isla Catalina is your place to go.
+If you are looking for a great place to snorkel around Punta Cana but still not too far away, Isla Catalina is your place to go.
 Isla Catalina is an island off the coast from La Romana, a major city in the Dominican Republic approximately 45 miles away from Punta Cana.
 It features two snorkeling spots – the reef called “The Wall” and some off-shore snorkeling right at the place where you spend your time for lunch, sunbathing and relaxing.
 “The Wall” is sometimes considered to be one of the best reefs in the whole area of La Romana and Bayahibe.

 The best way to go to Isla Catalina is by an organized excursion.
 You get picked up from your hotel in Punta Cana, head to La Romana and then change onto a catamaran for a relaxing and fun cruise.
 The snorkeling stop is on the way to Isla Catalina.
-Honestly, I wasn’t super impressed by the snorkeling, but it was way better than at Isla Saona and also several times better than what you get to see right in Punta Cana when snorkeling, so it is a decent choice.
+Honestly, I wasn’t super impressed by the snorkeling, but it was way better than at Isla Saona, so it is a decent choice.
 However, I loved the whole excursion, especially as it was a full catamaran excursion where you get drinks, music, food and you can explore a new island, so I can highly recommend this excursion from Punta Cana.

 I have written a comprehensive article about Isla Catalina here if you are interested in further information.